- About BWF Fire Door Alliance

 The Door Leaf and Frame Gap

-In general the gap should be between 2mm and 4mm along the two long edges and across top of the door leaf – to facilitate checking of the gap on site, a BWF Fire Door Alliance Scheme Gap Testers are available to purchase on request here.
+In general the gap should be between 2mm and 4mm along the two long edges and across top of the door leaf – to facilitate checking of the gap on site, a BWF Fire Door Alliance Gap Testers are available to purchase on request here.

 For more detailed information about fire door frames, download our Fact Card.